 Pastoral Transition

-As of June 1, 2021, our pastor, the Rev. Dr. William L. Yancey, has retired from congregational ministry.
-As a result Bethel is now in the exciting and daunting position of selecting our next long-term pastor, and seeing to our ministry in the interim.
-This page attempts to answer your questions about this process.
+Effective June 1, 2021, our previous pastor, the Rev. Dr. William L. Yancey, retired from congregational ministry.
+Bethel then spent about two years in the process of selecting our next long-term pastor, while seeing to our ministry in the interim.

 Q: Where are we?
 What’s happening right now?